Simpson's rule: Simpson's rules in the case of narrow peaks

 where only points within integration region are used.
-Application of the second rule to the region of 3 points generates 1/3 Simpon's rule, 4 points - 3/8 rule.
+Application of the second rule to the region of 3 points generates 1/3 Simpson's rule, 4 points - 3/8 rule.

 These rules are very much similar to the alternative extended Simpson's rule.
 The coefficients within the major part of the region being integrated are one with non-unit coefficients only at the edges.
 These two rules can be associated with Euler–MacLaurin formula with the first derivative term and named First order Euler–MacLaurin integration rules.
 The two rules presented above differ only in the way how the first derivative at the region end is calculated.
 The first derivative term in the Euler–MacLaurin integration rules accounts for integral of the second derivative, which equals the difference of the first derivatives at the edges of the integration region.
 It is possible to generate higher order Euler–Maclaurin rules by adding a difference of 3rd, 5th, and so on derivatives with coefficients, as defined by Euler–MacLaurin formula.